jacobberko/jacobberko.github.io/index.md

 ---
   <img src="images/headshot.jpg" alt="Jake Berko" class="headshot">
   <h2>About</h2>
   <p>I am a current sophomore at Cornell University.
-My rigorous academic focus in Computer Science, complemented by my minor in business, has provided me with a strong technical foundation and sharp business acumen.
-This solid technical foundation, paired with my award-winning game project recognized by the Google Change the Game Award, underscores my ability to blend technical rigor with creativity.</p>
+My rigorous academic focus in Computer Science, complemented by my minor in business, has provided me with a strong technical foundation and sharp business acumen.</p>
 <br>
 <br>